ProCurve

-HP ProCurve was the name of the networking division of Hewlett-Packard from 1998 to 2010 and associated with the products that it sold.
-The name of the division was changed to HP Networking in September 2010 after HP bought 3Com Corporation.
+HP ProCurve was the name of the networking division of Hewlett-Packard from 1998 to 2010.
+The name was associated with the products the company sold.
+The name of the division changed to HP Networking in September 2010, after HP bought 3Com Corporation.

 History

-The HP division that became the HP ProCurve division began in Roseville, California, in 1979.
+Founded in 1979, the division that eventually became known as the HP ProCurve division began in Roseville, California, although it would not be known under this name until 1998.

 Originally it was part of HP's Data Systems Division (DSD) and known as DSD-Roseville.
 Later, it was called the Roseville Networks Division (RND), then the Workgroup Networks Division (WND), before becoming the ProCurve Networking Business (PNB).
 The trademark filing date for the ProCurve name was February 25, 1998.

-On August 11, 2008 HP announced the acquisition of Colubris Networks, a maker of wireless networking products.
-This completed on October 1, 2008.
+On August 11, 2008, HP announced the acquisition of Colubris Networks, a maker of wireless networking products.
+This was completed on October 1, 2008.
 In November 2008, HP ProCurve was moved into HP's largest business division, the Technology Services Group organization, with HP Enterprise Account Managers being compensated for sales.

-In November 2009, HP announced its intent to acquire 3Com for $2.7B.
+In November 2009, HP announced its intent to acquire 3Com for $2.7 billion.
 In April 2010, HP completed its acquisition.